bbatsov/batsov.com/_posts/2008-06-19-emacs-rails.md

 sass modes, `autopair`, `yaml-mode`, `yasnippet`, `css-mode`, `ecb` and a lot of other goodies ([Projectile](https://github.com/bbatsov/projectile) being one of my favourites).

-I hope you enjoy this setup and it helps boost your Rails productivity in Emacs.
+I hope you'll enjoy this setup and that it will help boost your Rails productivity in Emacs.